 1917: Bryan Country Club and golf course opens.

 1921: The City of Bryan hires its first full-time firefighter.

 Vote pro for me Daddy: In this parade in Bryan in the late 1910s, a group from Steep Hollow is very much in favor of Prohibition.
 Prohibition parades and marches were common in Bryan in the late 1800s and early 1900s.

 But the seeds of the Prohibition movement locally stretched back decades into the 1890s and the Women’s Christian Temperance Movement.
 This movement, paired with the ability of Texas counties to decide rules about liquor at a local level, resulted in multiple votes, parades, rallies and other demonstrations in Bryan in the early 20th century in an effort to ban liquor and associated saloons from the community.

 Interestingly enough, it doesn’t appear that these local attempts to ban liquor at the county level ever got enough votes until the state and national breakthrough in 1919.

 So how did Prohibition affect Bryan’s businesses and the community in general?
-Well, it doesn’t appear that it really had much of an impact at all.
+Well, it doesn’t seem that it really had much of an impact.

-May 26, 1919: The Bryan Daily Eagle story on voters adopting prohibition and suffrage.
+May 26, 1919: The Bryan Daily Eagle story on voters adopting Prohibition and women’s suffrage.

 1920s: Prosperity and poverty rolled into one

-Dawn of the 20s: Downtown Bryan at this time was taking on a shape that is very familiar to us today, and it would continue to do so over the next decade.
+Dawn of the 20s: Downtown Bryan was taking on a shape that is very familiar to us today, and it would continue to do so over the next decade.